Towards Generalist Foundation Model for Radiology by Leveraging Web-scale 2D&3D Medical Data: Discussion

 \subsection{Limitations.}

 Despite our efforts in developing a foundation model for radiology, RadFM still exhibits several limitations:

-{\em First}, the capacity to generate meaningful and accurate long sentences remains underdeveloped.
-As demonstrated in Tab.~\ref{Table: Results}, for rationale diagnosis and report generation, the quantitative results surpass previous works but are still far from satisfactory.
+{\em First}, the capacity to generate meaningful and accurate long sentences remains underdeveloped, causing the foundation models still far from clinically useful.
+As demonstrated in Tab.~\ref{tab_zeroshot_1}, for rationale diagnosis and report generation, the quantitative results surpass previous works but are still far from practical satisfactory.
+In human rating, similar results are also observed.
+As shown in Fig.~\ref{fig:clinical_evaluation}, none of the model gets over score 3 that represents moderately accurate, showing that there is still long way to go for developing generalist medical foundation models.

 {\em Second}, the proportion of actual 3D images in the data remains limited.
-As illustrated in Fig.\ref{fig:data_ana}, although we attempt to compensate for the lack of 3D images, yet 2D images continue to dominate.
+As illustrated in Fig.\ref{fig:data_ana}, although we attempt to compensate for the lack of 3D images, yet 2D images remain to be dominating.

-{\em Third}, the evaluation metrics fall short of expectations.
+{\em Third}, the automatic evaluation metrics fall short of expectations.
 Compared to general contexts where the emphasis is placed on the overall coherence and fluency of sentences, medical texts prioritize precision in key statements and contain many synonyms, like `MRI' and `Magnetic Resonance Imaging', overlooking minor syntax errors.
-Although we employ UMLS-Precision and UMLS-Recall to mitigate this issue, they do not fully reflect true performance.
-A robust evaluation metric is essential to guide the construction of reliable and robust medical foundation models.
+Although we employ UMLS\_Precision and UMLS\_Recall to mitigate this issue, they do not fully reflect true performance.
+On the other hand, though human evaluation is flexible and accurate, it is costly and cannot be carried out on a large scale.
+A robust automatic evaluation metric is essential to guide the construction of reliable and robust medical foundation models.

-{\em Lastly}, as the 3D images in our dataset are downloaded from the internet, some metadata is missing, for example, the imaging spacing.
+{\em Fourth}, as the 3D images in our dataset are downloaded from the internet, some metadata is missing, for example, the imaging spacing.
 Such lack of precise distance measurement makes it impossible to make certain statements, such as ``The tumor is 3cm large''.
-This specification is crucial for report writing in CT and MRI images.
+This specification is crucial for report writing.

+{\em Lastly}, due to the scale of dataset~(16M image-text pairs), model size~(14B parameters), investigating the effects of different components becomes increasingly challenging and prohibitively expensive in terms of both time and computational resources. as future work, we will further break down the problem and investigate each component, ultimately enhancing our understanding and refining the model's performance.